A handbook of holographic 4-point functions: Change of scheme

 where the sum is over all signs $\sigma_j$ and $n$ such that $L_0=0$ and $\mu > 0$ is an arbitrary number.
 Using \eqref{L1}, the condition $L_0=0$ may be solved to determine $n$ in terms of the signs $\sigma_j$, $n=n(\sigma_j)$, and we define

 Then

 where the sum is now over all signs $\sigma_j$.
-Note that in all cases discussed in this paper there is only one combination of signs that yields a non-zero $\mathcal{I}_{\sigma_1\sigma_2 \sigma_3}$, and thus in all cases the sum in \eqref{Idiv} reduces to a single term.
-Furthermore, the signs that contribute are either all minus, or one plus and the rest minus.
+Due to the fact that all amplitudes discussed in this paper are at most linearly divergent and renormalizable by counterterms, there are only two possibilities to yield a non-zero $\mathcal{I}_{\sigma_1\sigma_2 \sigma_3}$.
+Either $\mathcal{I}_{---} \neq 0$ with all other choices of signs vanishing, or some of $\mathcal{I}_{+--}, \mathcal{I}_{-+-}, \mathcal{I}_{--+}$ are non-zero (possibly all three), while all other combinations vanish.
 This can be seen from Table \ref{fig:sing_type}: as discussed at length in \cite{Bzowski:2015pba}, anomalies are associated with $(---)$ singularities and beta functions with $(--+)$ ones.

 In \cite{Bzowski:2015yxv} we have shown the following procedure for scheme change: \begin{fact} If we already know the amplitude $\ireg(\bar{u}, \bar{v}_j)$ regulated in \emph{some} scheme with parameters $\bar{u}$ and $\bar{v}_j$, we can use \eqref{Idiv} to obtain the amplitude in \emph{any} regularization scheme, \end{fact} From now on, we will concentrate on the amplitudes we are interested in for this paper, \textit{i.e.}, $d = 3$ and all conformal dimensions $\Delta_j$ equal to $2$ or $3$.
 For these $d$ and $\Delta_j$ the 3-point functions are at most linearly divergent.
 The divergence thus can only emerge from the explicit divergence in \eqref{Idiv}.
 In particular, the coefficients $\mathcal{I}_{\sigma_1\sigma_2\sigma_3} $ are finite and continuous in the $\ep \rightarrow 0$ limit.